×

 Traditional v modern etiquette

 While British funeral traditions have long emphasised tradition and solemnity, contemporary practices, with the decline of religion in the UK, are slowly but surely evolving.
 Attendees may encounter modern adaptations, such as virtual funerals, relaxed dress codes, and more personalised or unconventional ceremonies.
 These changes show a growing desire to celebrate life in ways that reflect individual personalities and relationships rather than going for a one-size-fits-all approach.
-However, understanding traditional practices is a great foundation for making sure there is an in-built respect for customs that may still hold great meaning for a bereaved family.
+However, understanding traditional practices is a great foundation for making sure there is an in-built respect for customs that may still hold great meaning for a bereaved family, unless the family specifies otherwise.

 Proper attire for a funeral in the UK